Galapagos Conservation Internship in Ecuador

 Requirements

-- Strong interest in nature and wildlife conservation
+- Strong interest and ideally an education background in nature and wildlife conservation

 - Ability to work independently as well as in a team